Network resilience: Failures in critical infrastructure (CI) systems

-Meanwhile, heterogeneous modular systems could have the adaptive capacity with gradual changes to environmental variations.
-The relation between system resilience and structure can help to predict social-technological infrastructures better.
+Heterogeneous modular systems may also have the capacity to adapt to gradual changes in the environment.
+Knowing the relationship between system resilience and structure can help predict the behavior of social-technological infrastructures more accurately.
 Prediction of closeness to the tipping point is an urgent and critical need for avoiding catastrophic collapse and improving system resilience.
-One classical work is ``critical slowing down'', suggesting that the rate of system recovery to the original state is becoming lower when it is approaching the vicinity of the tipping point \cite{van2007slow,veraart2012recovery,ives1995measuring,carpenter2006rising,kleinen2003potential,livina2007modified}.
-When systems have intense fluctuation, an alternative indicator is developed to infer the shape of system state landscape \cite{livina2010potential,hirota2011global}.
-The change of potential system landscape also reflects the shifting between different attractors.
-While these indicators have been successfully apply in different disciplines, a development of a valid applicable indicator is far from completion.
-As the availability of high-resolution spatio-temporal data is increasing, more indicators could be explored, including spatial information, which is sometimes more informative and robust than temporal indicators, especially for critical infrastructures.
+One classical solution suggests looking for ``critical slowing down'' during which a system's recovery to the original state becomes slower as the system approaches the vicinity of the tipping point \cite{van2007slow,veraart2012recovery,ives1995measuring,carpenter2006rising,kleinen2003potential,livina2007modified}.
+When systems display intense fluctuation, an alternative indicator is developed to infer the shape of the system state landscape \cite{livina2010potential,hirota2011global}.
+The change in the potential system landscape also reflects the shifts among different attractors.
+Although these indicators have been applied successfully in a variety of disciplines, the development of valid applicable indicators is far from complete.
+As the availability of high-resolution spatiotemporal data increases, more indicators could be explored; spatial information is sometimes more informative and robust than temporal indicators, especially for critical infrastructures.
 For example, early-warning signals could be designed based on percolation methods for traffic dynamics \cite{zeng2020multiple}.